ember-learn/cli-guides/guides/advanced-use/index.md

 ## Stylesheet compilation

 Ember apps use CSS by default.
-However there is support for other stylesheet systems like LESS and SASS.
+However, there is support for other stylesheet systems like LESS and SASS.

 ## Testing framework